strangeshands/APDEV-MCO/README.md

 - **express-fileupload**: Middleware to handle file uploads.
 - **bcrypt**: A library for hashing and comparing passwords securely.
 - **express-session**: Middleware for managing user sessions with a unique session ID.
+- **cookie-parser**: Middleware for parsing cookies attached to incoming requests.

 #### **Log In**
 - please use these details if you wish to log in: